 We have set a maximum amount of US$30,000,000 to be contributed.
 This number has been the subject of many hours and hours of conversations over the past 8 months as we have gone through the process in preparation for the RightMesh TGE.

 This number was not arbitrarily picked.
+The goal is to be producing revenue in the project in 2019 and be cash positive in 2020.
 We have done extensive budgeting exercises looking at how and when we will grow the project and company in order to deliver on the roadmap and vision that we have set out for ourselves.
 Thus, our 3-year budget is as follows:

-No. The project is going ahead regardless of the total contributions received.
-We have invested over $7M into this project over the past 3+ years diverting profits from the other half of the business (from parent company Left) to turn this dream into a reality.
-The only thing that may change is the timeline if we have to reduce our annual operating budget.
+No. The project will go ahead regardless of the total contributions received.
+RightMesh AG’s parent company, Left, has already invested over $7M into the project over the past 3+ years.
+The only thing that may change is our roadmap timeline if we have to reduce the annual operating budget.

 US citizens and Canadian residents are prohibited from participating during the Pre-Allocation and Public-Contribution rounds.